 And just down the river, in the old graveyard, is the Bass of Inverurie.

 The Bass is a natural hill that has been shaped.
 It’s been home to a Motte and Bailey castle and there have been older worked flint objects found there too.

 Did someone create a diminutive complex similar to that of Avebury?
 I wonder…

-Some lovely Pictish stones stand beside the Bass today, un-huggable in their glass case.
+Some lovely Pictish stones stand beside the Bass today, un-huggable in their new glass case.

 The countryside of the Inverurie area is rich in standing stones and circles too.
 Easter Aquorthies lies a couple of miles away from the Bass.
 I’ve blogged about it here.

-The Wee Writing Lassie asked me 7 intrusive questions recently!
+The Wee Writing Lassie asked me 7 intrusive questions!
 Go to her blog to see them.